 11. What type of records should you keep about your ATU?

-Homeowners and service providers should keep detailed records about the system and service visits.
+Homeowners and service providers should keep detailed records of the system and service visits.

 Your manufacturer should include a user’s manual that describes its recommendations for the unit, including the system design, how to maintain it, and how to tell if the system’s working properly.